-26) Appoint an Audit Committee comprised of at least three members, all of whom are independent directors, with the responsibility to assist the Board in fulfilling its audit oversight responsibilities with respect to: (i) the integrity of annual and quarterly financial statements to be provided to shareholders and regulatory bodies; (ii) compliance with accounting and finance based legal and regulatory requirements; (iii) the external auditor's qualifications, independence and compensation, and communicating with the external auditor; (iv) the system of internal accounting and financial reporting controls that Management has established; and, (v) performance of the external audit process and of the external auditor.
-The Committee will also have the responsibility to assist the Board in fulfilling its financial oversight responsibilities with respect to: (i) financial policies and strategies including capital structure; (ii) financial risk management practices; and (iii) transactions or circumstances which could materially affect the financial profile of the Company.
+- 26) Appoint an Audit Committee comprised of at least three members, all of whom are independent directors, with the responsibility to assist the Board in fulfilling its audit oversight responsibilities with respect to: (i) the integrity of annual and quarterly financial statements to be provided to shareholders and regulatory bodies; (ii) compliance with accounting and finance based legal and regulatory requirements; (iii) the external auditor's qualifications, independence and compensation, and communicating with the external auditor; (iv) the system of internal accounting and financial reporting controls that Management has established; and, (v) performance of the external audit process and of the external auditor.
+The Committee will also have the responsibility to assist the Board in fulfilling its financial oversight responsibilities with respect to: (i) financial policies and strategies including capital structure; (ii) financial risk management practices; and (iii) transactions or circumstances which could materially affect the financial profile of the Company. - 27) Appoint a Compensation and Governance Committee comprised of a majority of independent directors with the responsibility to assist the Board in fulfilling its governance oversight responsibilities with respect to: (i) the development and implementation of principles and systems for the management of corporate governance; (ii) identifying qualified candidates and recommending nominees for Director and Board Committee appointments; (iii) evaluations of the Board, Board Committees, all individual Directors, the Board Chair and Committee Chairs; and, (iv) implementation and effectiveness of the Code of Business Conduct and the compliance programs under the Code of Business Conduct.
+The Committee will also have the responsibility to assist the Board in fulfilling its compensation oversight responsibilities with respect to: (i) key

-- 27) Appoint a Compensation and Governance Committee comprised of a majority of independent directors with the responsibility to assist the Board in fulfilling its governance oversight responsibilities with respect to: (i) the development and implementation of principles and systems for the management of corporate governance; (ii) identifying qualified candidates and recommending nominees for Director and Board Committee appointments; (iii) evaluations of the Board, Board Committees, all individual Directors, the Board Chair and Committee Chairs; and, (iv) implementation and effectiveness of the Code of Business Conduct and the compliance programs under the Code of Business Conduct.
-The Committee will also have the responsibility to assist the Board in fulfilling its compensation oversight responsibilities with respect to: (i) key compensation and human resources policies; (ii) CEO objectives, performance reviews and compensation; (iii) executive Management compensation; (iv) executive Management succession and development; and (v) reviewing executive compensation disclosure before its release. - 28) In the Board's discretion, appoint any other Board Committees that the Board decides are needed and delegate to those Board Committees any appropriate powers of the Board. - 29) In the Board's discretion, annually appoint the Chair of each Board Committee.
+- 28) In the Board's discretion, appoint any other Board Committees that the Board decides are needed and delegate to those Board Committees any appropriate powers of the Board. - 29) In the Board's discretion, annually appoint the Chair of each Board Committee.